Port Renfrew is home to some of BC’s best salmon fishing waters. Trailhead can help you catch the fattest, healthiest salmon in BC.

-We fish for four species on salmon at Trailhead Resort: Chinook (also called "Spring" or "King" salmon), Coho (also called "Silver" salmon), Sockeye and Pink.
-The Swiftsure Bank is a heavily visited feeding ground for salmon heading to spawn on the Fraser River, Columbia River, Puget Sound or our Vancouver Island runs at Nitinat, Port San Juan, or Sooke.
+We fish for four species of salmon at Trailhead Resort: Chinook (also called “Spring” or “King” salmon), Coho (also called “Silver” salmon), Sockeye and Pink.
+The Swiftsure Bank is a heavily-visited feeding ground for salmon heading to spawn on the Fraser River, Columbia River, Puget Sound or our Vancouver Island runs at Nitinat, Port San Juan, or Sooke.
 The prolific schools of baitfish that congregate in the area attract the hungriest trophy salmon and create amazing fishing conditions.

-Trailhead Resort is located on Vancouver Island in Port Renfrew, BC - very close to the Swiftsure Bank - and with all these trophy salmon swimming past our front door on route to their spawning streams, nothing beats the sport salmon fishing at Trailhead Resort.
+Trailhead Resort is located on Vancouver Island in Port Renfrew, BC – very close to the Swiftsure Bank – and with all these trophy salmon swimming past our front door enroute to their spawning streams, nothing beats the sport salmon fishing at Trailhead Resort.

 The largest of the salmon species, Chinooks are silver and bright in colour and are hard-hitting lively fighters.
 Prized for its silken, melting texture, that can almost be compared to smoked salmon, Chinook are the highest in fat and are usually the most expensive at the grocery store or fish market.

 In Port Renfrew, we are lucky to be surrounded by our own local runs with both the Nitinat and San Juan Rivers bringing large chinook close enough to our shores that we can fish for these “Kings” from shore throughout the entire BC salmon fishing season.

 Coho salmon are active feeding fish and are prized by sport fishermen for their aggressive, hard-fighting action when you’ve got them on the line!

 Coho have a mild but distinctive flavour and are the most widely available species of salmon in the grocery store.